MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 #### Can I reply to a tweet or @mention someone?

->!
-The Twitter automation policy is strict on this.
+Yes, but only if they have first messaged you.
+The Twitter automation [policy](policies.md is **strict** on this.
 Please make sure you understand it before replying to tweets.

-Doing a search for tweets and replying to them without the user opting in (such as by tweeting to you) is considered **spammy** behavior and will get shutdown.
+Doing a search for tweets and replying to them without the user opting in (such as by tweeting to you) is considered **spammy** behavior and will likely get your account shutdown.

 #### Can I make a plain tweet?